Using the Report Viewer Web Part on a SharePoint Site

 Find Action on the Report Toolbar

-Find on the Actions menu provides a way to move to a target location in the report.
+Find on the Actions menu provides a way to navigate to a target location in the report.
 You can search for content in a report by typing a word or phrase that you want to find.
 The maximum value of a search term is 256 characters.
 When your search finds a matching value in the report, focus is moved to the part of the report that contains that value.

 You can only search for one term or value at a time.
 You cannot use search operators (such as AND or OR), or symbols and wildcards.
 You cannot perform a search on a cross-section of the data (for example, searching for net sales for specific month for a particular product).
 For that kind of analysis, use Report Builder to create clickthrough reports.
+For more information about clickthrough reports and ad hoc reporting, see Creating and Working with a Report (Report Builder).

 Database and model security settings that restrict access to report data apply to search operations.
 If you are searching for a value in a clickthrough report that uses a model as a data source, and you do not have access to part of the model, data that is represented by that part of the model will be excluded from the search.